pmcgover/24dev-demo/README.md

     * View the summary regression test results via the [Project-Sumary.md](Project-Summary.md).
 * Navigate to the desired apps **doc** folder and view the related docs/README-\<appName\>.md file.
 View and update your .md files with the "retext" program.
 * Navigate to the desired apps **bin** folder and execute the program per the documentation.
-* View .csv files with the csvtool application via the alias "mycsv <fileName.csv\>"
+* View .csv files with the csvtool application via the alias "mycsv <fileName.csv\> |view -"

 ## Create your own 24dev Software Digital Portfolio
 * Learn about git and github: [Github Help](https://help.github.com)